chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

   curl -H "api-token:$token" https://$endpoint/api/v0/events/data-collector -k
 ```

-To make the service health, make sure that chef server able to curl the data collector endpoint from chef server node.
+To make the service healthy, ensure that the chef server can curl the data collector endpoint from the chef server node.

-### Deployment doesn't exit Gracefully
+### Deployment doesn't Exit Gracefully

-- There are some cases in which deployment doesn't exited successfully.
+- There are some cases in which deployment doesn't exit successfully.

 ### Issue: Database Accessed by Other Users

 The restore command fails when other users or services access the nodes' databases.
-This happens when restore service tries to drop the database when some services are still running and are referring to database.
+This happens when the restore service tries to drop the database when some services are still running and are referring to the database.

 ![Database Access Error](/images/automate/ha_faq_access.png)